Strategic Pricing Analyst: What Is The Pricing Analyst Job Outlook For 2020? ⚓

 Off-the-shelf IQ or aptitude tests are not testing the right analytical capabilities you need on your team.

 Overlooking the very traits and skills you want to know more about is bad news for your pricing department.
 You’ll end up passing over real pricing talent for your strategic pricing analyst roles.
 And worse still, you’ll hire human calculators.
-They are great at passing tests but not great a doing the job or solving difficult, real world pricing problems.
+They are great at passing tests but not great at doing the job or solving difficult, real-world pricing problems.